MiSTer-devel/Hardware_MiSTer/README.md

 * SDRAM board can be mounted vertically and horizontally.
 Horizontal mount gives a little higher supported clocks.
 Vertical mount has better look like cartridge.
 * For straight 40pin header (IOBoard and horizontal SDRAM board) it's advised to use a [special header](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/images/header_2.54mm_Pitch-2x20_Pin-Female-Double_Row-Long_Pin.jpg) with additional plastic on pins making it higher and match the height of Arduino header of DE10-nano board.
 You can find such connectors on Aliexpress ([pack of 10](https://www.aliexpress.com/item/10-Pcs-NEW-2-54mm-Pitch-2x20-Pin-40-Pin-Female-Double-Row-Long-Pin-Header/32812823728.html) or [pack of 2](https://www.aliexpress.com/item/2-Pcs-PC104-2-54mm-Pitch-2x20-Pin-40-Pin-Female-Double-Row-Long-Pin-Header/32805691836.html)).
 If it's impossible to find a pictured header then there are 2 less convenient options: 1) use standard profile straight connector.
 You need to solder it as high as possible for better contact.
 It won't plug fully due to arduino high header and your board may weagle (especially SDRAM horisontal board) and may damage the DE10-nano connectors - so you have to be careful!
 2) Use angled 2x20pin header.
 You need straighten its pins, so you will get long straight pins.
 Then connect it to DE10-nano board and then insert the daughter board on top and keeping it at the level when it will be parallel to main board and fully sit on arduino header, solder several pins (be careful! don't damage DE10-nano by static!) then carefully unplug the daughter board with connector and solder rest pins.
 If you will make it right, then you will get a perfectly sitting connector.
 * For angled 40pin header (Vertical SDRAM board) use [standard angled 40pin header](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/images/header_2.54mm_Pitch-2x20_Pin-Female-Double_Row-Right_Angle_Pin.jpg)
-* Every board has PDF file with schematic and PCB outlook in corrsponding folder, so you don't need any special application if you are not going to edit the files.
+* Every board has PDF file with schematic and PCB outlook, so you don't need any special application if you are not going to edit the files.

 ### Some images of boards can be found [here](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/images)